xapple/gefes/README.md

 ## Installing

 No automated installation has been developed for the `gefes` package.
-Ultimately you will be able to install it like this:
+Ultimately you will be able to install it by following this procedure:

 ~~~
 To install `seqenv` onto your machine, use the python package manager: